With everything you've heard about meditation,

 No one needs professional instruction to meditate.
 If you are a perfectionist, you must resist the desire to do it “right.”
 The beauty of meditation is that there is no right or wrong way to do it.
 Do you think you need “tools” to practice meditation – a yoga mat or pillow, incense, something tangible to focus on?
 Not at all.
 You don’t have to sit still with your legs crossed to meditate.
 Find a comfortable position and a calming environment.
 You can meditate while you walk, while sitting in bed, standing, or even sitting in a chair!

 You won’t forget who you are!
 The objective of meditation is not to run away from your concerns, troubling stress or anxiety, though there is ample evidence to prove that it can be as effective as antidepressants in relieving these symptoms.
 You will likely become more aware of your heartbeat, your breathing and just the sense of your physical body in the space that you’ve chosen.
 You’re not turning off your mental hard-drive, just placing it on cruise control.
 As your mind is stilled, you allow yourself to experience one moment at a time.

 Meditation is not a test of effort or endurance.
 Your mind is a muscle and meditation is the gym!
 It is an opportunity to experience some of the benefits that recent clinical studies have confirmed:

 Don’t let what you don’t know about meditation stop you from being intrigued by the potential benefits you may experience.
-If at first you felt you did not succeed at meditation, reconsider your definition of success and try again.
+If at first you felt you did not succeed at meditation, reconsider your definition of success, and try again.
 If you are unsure of how to start, check out the BLACK ZEN beginner's guide to meditation.
 This will help guide you in the process.
 Think of what you have to gain.
 If meditation could change the pace of your mind, you just may change the pace of your life.

 Daianu, Madelaine.
 (2014).
 Brain Connectivity, Methodology and Applications to the Normal Brain and Dementia.
 UCLA: Biomedical Engineering 0289.
 Retrieved from: http://escholarship.org/uc/item/2v41174x